 3. Glycerin Bath Leaves

 The glycerin bath method was new to us (and you can watch our video below to see how we did it and what we thought – in the video, we also show what the “laminated” leaves, the pressed leaves and the PVA leaves look like in comparison).
-For a glycerin bath you use 1 part glycerin (from the baking section in the supermarket) and 2 parts water.
+For a glycerin bath you use 1 part glycerin (from the baking section in the supermarket) and 2 parts water to make your own special glycerin solution.

 Advantages laminating leaves: